sjnorth/sjnorth.github.io/_posts/2016-03-19-eureka-moment-javascript.md

 5. Includes fast, friendly forums
 I asked, they answered, within minutes.
 The folks in the Treehouse community are generally supportive and usually ask constructive questions that others can learn from.

+Treehouse has tons of courses and very affordable monthly subscription rates.
+Check out my referral link and [try out Treehouse for free](http://referrals.trhou.se/samanthanorth).

+I hope you get your Eureka moment too!